A Holiday To Remember

 Located within Ronald McDonald House Nedlands, the learning centre is an inviting space where children participate in teacher-guided learning programs that are aligned to the Australian National Curriculum.
 The facility provides educational support to children receiving medical treatment as well as their siblings, whilst also providing mums, dads and carers with some necessary respite time.

-26 April, 2023Ronald McDonald House Charities WA proudly cares for families on Whadjuk Noongar Boodjar.
-We acknowledge the Traditional Owners of this land, the Noongar People and the Traditional Custodians, the Whadjuk People.
-We pay respects to the Elders past and present for they hold the memories, the traditions, the culture and hopes of Indigenous Australia.
+16 April, 2024Ronald McDonald House Charities WA proudly cares for families on Whadjuk Noongar Boodjar.
+We acknowledge the Traditional Custodians of this land, the Noongar People and the Traditional Custodians, the Whadjuk People.